-In my opinion, the financial statements of the Department of Employment for the year ended 30 June 2017:
+In my opinion, the financial statements of the Department of Jobs and Small Business (the Department) for the year ended 30 June 2018:

-(a) comply with Australian Accounting Standards and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and
+(a) comply with Australian Accounting Standards – Reduced Disclosure Requirements and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and

-(b) present fairly the financial position of the Department of Employment as at 30 June 2017 and its financial performance and cash flows for the year ended.
+(b) present fairly the financial position of the Department of Jobs and Small Business as at 30 June 2018 and its financial performance and cash flows for the year then ended.

-The financial statements of the Department of Employment, which I have audited, comprise the following statements as at 30 June 2017 and for the year then ended:
+The financial statements of the Department of Jobs and Small Business, which I have audited, comprise the following statements as at 30 June 2018 and for the year then ended: